davidjhovsepian/University-CRM/README.md

 - **Change Management:** Built organizational readiness for the new CRM solution, minimizing roadblocks during the transition.

 **Retrospective:**
 The University CRM Tool ERP implementation was a challenging but rewarding project.
 We successfully upgraded the existing system, allowing the school to manage applications more efficiently and make data-driven decisions.
 The sequential launch method facilitated a smooth transition for users.

-**Issues and Solutions:**
-During the project, we encountered several challenges:

-1. **Integration Complexity:** The new CRM system had different data structures and formats from the previous system.
-We conducted data mapping to understand the data models and employed middleware for seamless data flow.
-2. **User Adoption:** Initial resistance from staff was overcome through thorough training sessions and continued support, helping users become comfortable with the new tool.
-3. **Data Privacy Compliance:** Ensured compliance with data privacy regulations by working closely with the CRM vendor to implement robust security measures, which were subsequently audited.
+To go into more detail the technical transformation from the on-premise solution to Microsoft Dynamics 365 (MD365) involved several key steps:

+- **System Assessment and Planning:** Conducted a thorough assessment of the existing on-premise CRM system to identify data structures, workflows, and customization needs.
+Planned the migration path to MD365, including necessary adjustments to align with cloud architecture.
+- **Data Migration:** Utilized Microsoft's Data Migration Framework to transfer data from the old system to MD365.
+This included mapping data fields, cleaning data to ensure accuracy, and testing the migration process to prevent data loss or corruption.
+- **Integration:** Implemented integration solutions using Microsoft Power Platform tools, such as Power Automate, to ensure seamless data flow between MD365 and other university systems, including the student information system (SIS) and financial software.
+- **Customization and Configuration:** Customized MD365 to meet the university's specific requirements, including creating custom entities, workflows, and business rules.
+Configured security roles and permissions to ensure data privacy and compliance with regulations.
+- **User Interface Design:** Designed a user-friendly interface within MD365, incorporating dashboards and reports tailored to the needs of different user groups, such as admissions officers and academic staff.
+- **Training and Support:** Developed and delivered comprehensive training programs for end-users, focusing on the features and benefits of MD365.
+Provided ongoing support through a helpdesk and user manuals to facilitate smooth adoption.

 **Value Realized:**
 As a result of my involvement in this project, the school realized several significant benefits: